sibgit/sibgit.github.io/README.md

 This includes people working on code development, but also scientists interested in improving the reproducibility of their data analyses by keeping track of their scripts using version control.

-The course starts with the basics of Git - and is therefore suitable for people with no or little knowledge of Git - and will take the participants to a fairly advanced level that should be more than enough to do most tasks you will want to carry-out with Git.

 ### ECTS credits